Autodesk/sydevs/index.md

 ## About

-The SyDEVS C++ library provides a framework for implementating complex systems analysis and simulation code in a modular, hierarchical fashion. **In a nutshell, it will help make your simulation code scale.**
+The SyDEVS C++ library provides a framework for implementating complex systems analysis and simulation code in a modular, hierarchical fashion.

+**In a nutshell, it will help make your simulation code scale.**

 The framework combines two programming paradigms: [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) and [DEVS](https://en.wikipedia.org/wiki/DEVS).
 These foundations give the framework the generality neeeded to support essentially any type of simulation, regardless of domain, time scale, or time advancement scheme.

 ## Documentation

 - [Main Documentation](doc/html/index.html): Includes both the [Getting Started](doc/html/getting_started.html) tutorial and the API Reference.
-- SyDEVS Framework Overview ([PPTX](doc/downloads/SyDEVS_Framework.pptx), [PDF](doc/downloads/SyDEVS_Framework.pdf)): Illustrates the main concepts and relates them to the code.
+- SyDEVS Framework Overview ([PPTX](doc/downloads/SyDEVS_Framework.pptx), [PDF](doc/downloads/SyDEVS_Framework.pdf)): Illustrates the main concepts & relates them to code.
-- SyDEVS Building7m Tutorial ([PPTX](doc/downloads/SyDEVS_Tutorial.pptx), [PDF](doc/downloads/SyDEVS_Tutorial.pdf)): Challenges developers to learn by enhancing an example.
+- SyDEVS Building7m Tutorial ([PPTX](doc/downloads/SyDEVS_Tutorial.pptx), [PDF](doc/downloads/SyDEVS_Tutorial.pdf)): Challenges users to learn by enhancing an example.

 ## Concept